 If you wish to continue to avoid most of the foods that are not compliant with Whole30 but found that you tolerated legumes and dairy just fine during the reintroductions, you can turn your Whole30 function off, leave your diet type as Whole30, and manually add legumes and dairy back to the included foods list.
 Here's how:

-Slide the Whole30 toggle from green to red to turn this function off.
+Slide the Whole30 toggle from On to Off to turn this function off.
 This will allow you to add the foods you successfully reintroduced back into your Meal Planner.
-Turning Whole30 off will automatically take you to your new My Meal Plan: My Diet page.
+Turning Whole30 off will automatically take you to your new My Meal Plan Diet and Schedule page.
 Leave your diet type as Whole30, but select the foods you wish to add back into your diet and click the arrow to send those foods to the included list.
 This will allow you to follow a mostly Whole30 diet with the inclusion of your successfully reintroduced foods.
 You can come back and exclude these foods any time if you feel they become a problem for you.
 (For detailed information about how to include or exclude certain foods, please click here.)

-Click "Next" to review or change your My Schedule page and "Confirm" to apply your changes.
+Click Save to return to the Diet and Schedule page and then click Save again to apply your changes.
 Your new plan will be generated to reflect a mostly Whole30 diet with the inclusion of your successfully reintroduced foods.

 2. Change your diet type.

 Now that you know which foods work for you and which ones don't, you might decide to try a different diet type.
 Real Plans accommodates many different diet types, including Paleo, AIP, Keto, Dairy-Free, Gluten-Free, and more!
 To help you determine which diet type would work best for you, click here.
 This support article will give you detailed instructions on how to change your diet type.
-(You will need to turn your Whole30 function off as described above to change to a different diet type).
+You can select a different diet type by going to Settings > Whole30 Meal Plan > Diet and Schedule and selecting the one you want from the dropdown list.

 3. Do another round of Whole30.